Nonparametric Variable Screening with Optimal Decision Stumps: Preliminaries

 \end{lemma}

-In other words, Lemmas \ref{corr} and \ref{delta-tail} together imply that SDI roughly ranks the variables according to the variances of the marginal projections, up to constant factors.
-These lemmas are a key ingredient of the proofs and may be of independent interest.
+In other words, Lemmas \ref{corr} and \ref{delta-tail} together imply that SDI is a proxy for the variance of the marginal projection and therefore it roughly ranks the variables accordingly, up to constant factors.
+These lemmas are a key ingredient of the proofs for model selection and may be of independent interest.